ThermIQ/thermiq_mqtt-ha/README.md

 https://thermiq.net

 **This integration will evolve over time**
-Please not that in Release 1.0.0 the thermiq_automations.yaml and lovelace.yaml has changed and you need to update your automation.yaml and UI accordingly.
+Please note that in Release 1.0.0 the thermiq_automations.yaml and lovelace.yaml has changed and you need to update your automation.yaml and UI accordingly.

 ## Requirements